top of page

 We support the children within our care, protect them from maltreatment and have robust procedures in place to prevent the impairment of children's health and development.
 In our setting, we strive to protect children from the risk of radicalisation and we promote acceptance and tolerance of other beliefs and cultures (please refer to our inclusion and equality policy for further information).
 Safeguarding is a much wider subject than the elements covered within this single policy, therefore this document should be used in conjunction with the nursery's other policies and procedures.

-We have named persons within the nursery who take responsibility for safeguarding and coordinate child protection and welfare issues, known as the Designated Safeguarding Coordinators (DSCO), there is always at least one designated person on duty during all opening hours of the setting.
+We have named persons within the nursery who take responsibility for safeguarding and coordinate child protection and welfare issues, known as the Designated Safeguarding Leads (DSL), there is always at least one designated person on duty during all opening hours of the setting.
 These designated persons will receive comprehensive training at least every two years and update their knowledge on an ongoing basis.
-The Designated Safeguarding Coordinators (DSCO) at the nursery are: Janine Pethick, who is the lead, Natalie Narrat and Casey Williams.
-If you have clear evidence about an actual or likely risk of harm to a child please contact MARU without delay 0300 123116.
+The Designated Safeguarding Lead (DSL) at the nursery is: Janine Pethick, and Mikaela Rofe who is the Deputy Designated Safeguarding Lead (DDSL) If you have clear evidence about an actual or likely risk of harm to a child please contact MARU without delay 0300 123116.

 Please refer to our 'Child Protection Policy'.